 All exchange traded derivatives are cleared through central counterparties (CCP), which interpose themselves between the trading entities by becoming the counterparty to each of the entities.
 The rules and regulations of CCPs usually provide for the bilateral set off of all amounts payable on the same day and in the same currency ("payment netting") and thereby reducing the settlement risk.
 Depending on the business model applied by the CCP, this payment netting applies either to all of Bank's derivatives cleared by the CCP or at least to those that form part of the same class of derivatives.
-Many CCP rules and regulations also provide for the termination, close-out and netting of all cleared transactions upon the CCP's default ("close-out netting"), which reduced the bank's Credit Risk.
-In it's risk measurement and risk assessment processes the Bank applies close-out netting only to the extent that the Bank has satisfied itself of the legal validity and enforceability of the relevant CCP's close-out netting provisions.
+Many CCP rules and regulations also provide for the termination, close-out and netting of all cleared transactions upon the CCP's default ("close-out netting"), which reduces the bank's Credit Risk.
+In its risk measurement and risk assessment processes the Bank applies close-out netting only to the extent that the Bank has satisfied itself of the legal validity and enforceability of the relevant CCP's close-out netting provisions.

-In order to reduce the Credit Risk resulting from OTC derivative transactions, where CCP clearing is not available, the Bank regularly seeks the execution of standard master agreements (such as master agreements for derivatives published by the International Swaps and Derivatives Association, Inc. (ISDA) or the German Master Agreement for Financial Derivative Transactions) with it's counterparts.
+To reduce the Credit Risk resulting from OTC derivative transactions, where CCP clearing is not available, the Bank regularly seeks the execution of standard master agreements (such as master agreements for derivatives published by the International Swaps and Derivatives Association, Inc. (ISDA) or the German Master Agreement for Financial Derivative Transactions) with its counterparts.
 A master agreement allows for the close-out netting of rights and obligations arising under derivative transactions that have been entered into under such a master agreement upon the counterparty's default, resulting in a single net claim owed by or to the counterparty.
 For parts of the derivatives business (i.e., foreign exchange transactions) the Bank also enters into master agreements under which payment netting applies in respect to transactions covered by such master agreements, reducing the settlement risk.
-In it's risk measurement and risk assessment processes the Bank applies close-out netting only to the extent it has satisfied itself of the legal validity and enforceability of the master agreement in all relevant jurisdictions.
-With effect from financial year ending March 31, 2022 bank has implemented bilateral netting for counterparty derivatives MTM in line with RBI circular dated March 30, 2021.
+In its risk measurement and risk assessment processes the Bank applies close-out netting only to the extent it has satisfied itself of the legal validity and enforceability of the master agreement in all relevant jurisdictions.
+Bank has implemented bilateral netting for counterparty derivatives MTM in line with RBI circular dated March 30, 2021.

-Also, the Bank enters into CSA to master agreements in order to further reduce it's derivatives related Credit Risk.
+Also, the Bank enters into CSAs to master agreements to further reduce its derivatives related Credit Risk.
 These annexes generally provide risk mitigation through periodic, usually daily margining of the covered exposure.
 The CSAs also provide for the right to terminate the related derivative transactions upon the counterparty's failure to honour a margin call.
-As with netting, when the Bank believes the annex is enforceable, It gets reflected in it's exposure measurement.
+As with netting, when the Bank believes the annex is enforceable, it gets reflected in its exposure measurement.